What kind of aid system do we need by 2040, and how do we build it starting now?

 “The system is working in the way that it was intended when it was set up in its modern incarnation.
 It keeps power in the hands of a few and while it addresses the results of vulnerability, it does not invest adequate resources or political capital to address the causes that create it.”

-The Future of Aid 2040: Pathways to Transformation aims to explore and identify narrative scenarios reflecting the future developments that could impact the humanitarian ecosystem by 2040.
-Through a highly participatory and consultive process, it also seeks to create a compelling vision of how the humanitarian system can thrive amid future crises, emphasising inclusivity and the voice of local leadership.
+The Future of Aid 2040: Pathways to Transformation aims to explore and identify narrative scenarios reflecting the future developments that could impact the aid ecosystem by 2040.
+Through a highly participatory and consultive process, it also seeks to create a compelling vision of how the aid system can thrive amid future crises, emphasising inclusivity and the voice of local leadership.
 Our ultimate goal goes beyond foresight analysis: we aim to deliver transformative pathways for aid organizations, offering leadership and change strategies that empower them to evolve into resilient, future-ready entities capable of thriving in an ever-changing world.

 Who is involved?

-Aside from IARAN and CHL who will take the role of Executive Committee that will lead and implement the study, this project is backed by a dedicated Steering Committee and an Academic Panel, comprising humanitarian thought leaders and academic experts from across the world:
+Aside from IARAN and CHL who will take the role of Executive Committee that will lead and implement the study, this project is backed by a dedicated Steering Committee and an Academic Panel, comprising aid thought leaders and academic experts from across the world:

 The Steering Committee is a core advisory group that includes the Asociación Salto Ángel, Croix Rouge Française, Fondation de France, Futuribles International, International Federation of the Red Cross and Red Crescent (IFRC), NORCAP, Organisation for Sustainable Development Africa (OSDA), Pastoral Social Colombiana – Caritas, Pujiono Centre, Rädda Barnen, Rural Movement Organisation (RMO), Save the Children Italia, Start Network, The Hague Humanitarian Studies Centre, United Edge, and Welthungerhilfe (WHH).

-The Academic Panel is a dynamic collective of foresight innovators and humanitarian research leaders.
-Each member contributes a distinct lens, blending diverse foresight methodologies with real-world humanitarian insights to challenge conventional thinking and inspire transformative strategies.
+The Academic Panel is a dynamic collective of foresight innovators and aid research leaders.
+Each member contributes a distinct lens, blending diverse foresight methodologies with real-world aid insights to challenge conventional thinking and inspire transformative strategies.
 Members of the Academic Panel have also supported the design of the projects ethical policy.
 The Future of Aid 2040 initiative is guided by principles of transparency and accountability, ensuring all collaborations align with the highest ethical standards.
 For more information, please see our Ethical Compliance Policy.
 Academic Panel is comprised of: Alice Obrecht , Jennifer Doherty, Karla Paniagua, Alimi Salifou, Shiela R. Castillo, Guillermo Gándara, Francois Bourse, Mahmoud Ramadan, Sohail Inayatullah, Oscar Enrique Hernández, Nazanin Zadeh-Cummings, Ajoy Datta, and Philippe Ryfman.

 Watch recording here (Streaming only available in English)